-So, you've been thinking about remodeling your home.
-And with a new year fast approaching, this coming year may be the year you finally get around to making those home improvements that you've been putting off.
-But which home improvements will give you the most bang for your buck by increasing the value of your home?
+So you've been thinking about remodeling your home.
+And with a new year fast approaching, this may be the year you finally get around to making those home improvements that you've been putting off.
+But which home improvement will give you the most bang for your buck and increase the value of your home?

 Now that you have a better understanding about value, here are the top 5 upgrades that will increase your home's value the most.